-The following is an excerpt from our book, “In Spite of Us – Stalked by a Loving God.”
+The following is an excerpt from our book, “LOVE AND AN INTERVENTION: A Dual Memoir About Second Chances.”
 The story is about an unremarkable couple pursued by God at every turn.
-It’s written in two points of view – his and hers – bi-chapterly.
+It’s written in dual perspective – he said/she said.
 Here’s a few things you need to know to set the stage: New Author Chapter Preview

-It takes place several months after their shaky blind date in that nearly comfortable stage.
+It takes place several months after a shaky blind date, in that nearly comfortable stage.
 They’re forty-somethings who’ve just graduated college, about to start lives meant for twenty somethings.
 They stand on the relationship hearth, laden with old baggage.

 She is not interested in God… any God.
 To her, sobriety has no benefits.
 It’s rather like slaughtering a Led Zeppelin tune to make it playable in elevators.
 She’s been hurt, and if some guy thinks it’s going to happen again… well, he better be ready because this time guns are loaded.
 The question is this: Is she attracted to the soft-hearted, God-loving recovering alcoholic bent on becoming a better man, or the selfish, egotistical, biker bad-boy he used to be?
 New Author Chapter Preview